Positioning for an Artificial Intelligence Driven Economy with Both Growth Plays and "AI-Resistant" Investments

 Education & retraining

 When technology reshapes jobs, people need new skills.
-That tends to create demand for practical training.
+That willl create high demand for training.

 Vocational training platforms